First, what is conductivity?

 It goes back to the concept of zeta potential discussed elsewhere.
-If you have read that discourse (and you should before your read this) you will know that the blood is a colloidal suspension under the control of zeta potential.
+If you have read those posts (and you should before your read this) you will know that the blood is a colloidal suspension under the control of zeta potential.
 It is essentially the anions and cations in the system that determine the bloods rheological characteristics, i.e. the ability to maintain flow, and…

 If flow is disturbed, the body is disturbed.

 The sum total of anions and cations in a system will be a better or poorer conductor of electricity depending upon the makeup of such in the system.

 The blood has 19 major and minor core minerals of anionic and cationic charge that when in their right ratios and proportions to each other, will have a specific conductance measure of 12 milliSeimens.
 Siemens is the measure of conductance.
 It is also referred to as mhos.
 (This is also ohms spelled backwards –

 In the zeta potential discourse we talked of 12,000 micromhos of conductivity.
 This is the same as saying 12,000 microsiemens.
 Or move the decimal over to the left 3 places and we go from micro to milli.
 So we could also just say 12 millisiemens.
 Meters used to measure such will usually output millisiemens.

 So, when blood is in its right range of anionic and cationic charge, it has a specific conductance measure of 12mS.
 (This is the abbreviation for milliSiemens).